skinandme/backend-assessment-factory/README.md

 # Skin + Me - Tech Assessment - Backend (Factory)

 ## The Task
 We would like you to build a small Python web application, preferably using the Flask framework and SQLAlchemy.
 The application should allow Skin + Me to periodically ship customer orders via a shipping provider such as Royal Mail or DHL.
-There are three parts to this task.
+There are three parts to this task:

-1. Provide an API endpoint to submit a Skin + Me customer order to the shipping provider, utilising the shipping provider’s API.
-Keep in mind in the future we could have multiple providers
+1. Provide an API endpoint to submit a Skin + Me customer order to the shipping provider.
+The endpoint should utilise the shipping provider’s API.
+Keep in mind in future we could have multiple shipping providers
-2. Provide an API endpoint that will allow the shipping provider to communicate status updates relating to the customer order back to our system.
+2. Provide an API endpoint that will allow the shipping provider to communicate status updates relating to a customer order.
 Such statuses could be:
     1.  waiting for collection
     2.  in transit
     3.  delivered
     4.  failed to deliver
-3. Produce a mechanism to ship customer orders periodically based on their scheduled shipping interval
+3. Produce a mechanism to ship customer orders periodically based on the customer's scheduled shipping interval
     1.  weekly
     2.  monthly